 6. Not talking about big decisions ahead of time

-By and large, I am able to work with wonderful parents who are extremely prepared and a pleasure to work with.
-Many individuals who would take the time to read an article like this are already in a great place to welcome a new baby.
-We all make mistakes, and that comes along with being a parent.
-With an open and honest relationship, your provider can help you stay clear of some bumps along the way.
+Just remember that we all make mistakes, and that comes along with being a parent.
+With an open and honest relationship, your doctor can help you steer clear of some bumps along the way.